haberdashPI/SignalBase.jl/README.md

 ## Units

 This package also defines a set of utility functions for working with units relevant to signals via [`Unitful`](https://github.com/PainterQubits/Unitful.jl): namely, radians, frames, seconds and Hertz.
-The `frames` unit is newly defined here so that converstions between frames and units of time is convienient and unambiguous.
+The `frames` unit is newly defined here so that conversions between frames and units of time is convienient and unambiguous.
 The other three are already defined by `Unitful`.
 The following functions are available.

 - [`inradians`](https://haberdashpi.github.io/SignalBase.jl/dev/#SignalBase.inradians): converts a quantity to radians
 - [`inframes`](https://haberdashpi.github.io/SignalBase.jl/dev/#SignalBase.inframes): converts a quantity to frames